 If you want a New Year’s Resolution with guaranteed success and impact – there are a host of effective charities dedicated to instilling change for a healthier environment.

 Below is by no means an extensive list – but by donating now or setting up a monthly donation to one of these, or another of your choice, your support will be part of larger-scale change throughout the year:

 Support a charity like:

-Life, challenge and success is always better shared – so why not double your chances for success, double the reward, and double your impact for the planet by adopting a New Year’s resolution with a friend.
+Life, challenge and success are always better shared – so why not double your chances for success, double the reward, and double your impact on the planet by adopting a New Year’s resolution with a friend.

 Just having someone else who you know is in it with you, to talk to and share tips, challenges and to celebrate with, will just make things that little bit easier – and more fun!
 Multiply your impact? – Get a group involved or share this blog to help get others inspired.

-Here at Kitenge we’re built on sustainable and ethical choices.
-Here’s some of the choices we’ve made:
+Here at Kitenge, we’re built on sustainable and ethical choices.
+Here are some of the choices we’ve made:

 Good luck, best wishes and thank you for making sustainable choices this New Year.